 Calculating Your RMD

 For most taxpayers, the RMD calculation is fairly simple.
-You divide your account balance on December 31 of the previous calendar year by your distribution factor, which is obtained from the IRS Uniform Lifetime Table, using the age on your birthday during the calendar year of distribution.
+You divide your account balance on December 31 of the previous calendar year by your distribution factor based upon your age.

-If your sole beneficiary is a spouse who’s more than 10 years younger than you, you may base your RMD on joint and survivor life expectancy, which affords a longer payout period.
+If you are the original account owner and your sole beneficiary is a spouse who’s more than 10 years younger than you, you may base your RMD on joint and survivor life expectancy, which affords a longer payout period.

 Are RMDs Taxable?

-RMDs produce taxable income, taxed at ordinary income tax rates, even if the funds represent long-term capital gain or qualifying dividends from stock held in a plan.
+RMDs produce taxable income which is taxed as ordinary income.
 That said, any after-tax contributions you made may not be subject to tax, simply because those dollars were already taxed.

 Can I Withdraw More than My RMD?